 DG: I love fetish, and the fantastic silhouettes.
 I can imagine it could be seen like that.
 A fetish object is something that compels you, and people have fetishes for all sorts of things.
 It is a very human thing.
 It’s sort of an exploration of the human body.
 I did a life drawing course at the Slade.
 I wanted to take an architecture drawing course and the professor said no: Do the human body first, and then you’ll understand architecture.
 It’s the original geometry.

 Daphne Guinness tribute to Alexander McQueen performed in New York in March 2011.
 Video by Indriani and GK Reid.

 To learn more about the Hon.
-Daphne Guinness and her impact on the creative trajectories of the world’s leading fashion designers, check out the DEPESHA review of the Museum at FIT exhibition here and visit the installation in New York City on display now through January 7, 2012.
+Daphne Guinness and her impact on the creative trajectories of the world’s leading fashion designers, check out the DEPESHA review of the Museum at FIT exhibition here.
+The installation mentioned was on display in New York City through January 7, 2012.